 Microsoft's Windows Workflow Foundation (WF) provides a framework for creating scalable applications consisting of independent program units called activities.
 WF 4 was a major rewrite of this technology, offering significantly higher performance and making it easier to create and execute workflow applications.
 WF 4.5 contains new activities, designer capabilities, and a new workflow development model (state machines).
 It also supports the use of C# expressions in C# workflows.
 This four-day course covers WF 4.5 and uses Visual Studio 2013, which provides a visual designer for creating workflows.

 Numerous programming examples and exercises are provided.
-The student will receive a complete set of notes and all the programming examples.

 Each student in our Live Online and our Onsite classes receives a comprehensive set of materials, including course notes and all the class examples.